EMazzaglia/target-api/README.md

 Run `yarn typeorm migration:show` to see the list of all migrations (pending and also ran).

+Run `yarn dev:db` to setup the database using the dev environment variables.

+Run `yarn test:db` to setup the database using the test environment variables.

+Run `yarn prod:db` to setup the database using the prod environment variables.

 ## Github Actions
 Our CI workflow is based on [Github Actions](https://docs.github.com/en/actions/learn-github-actions/introduction-to-github-actions), for this, we need to set several secret keys for integrated with some services like SonarQube or databases for example.